 When you focus on results, rather than being busy, you’re 100 percent ON when you’re studying and 100 percent OFF when you’re not.
 Psychological-detachment from study is essential for being engaged while you’re studying!

 Your ability to study at a high level is like fitness.
 If you never took a break between sets, you wouldn’t be able to build strength, stamina, and endurance.

 If you are motivated by fear, everything you do is to avoid embarrassment or negative outcomes.
 You only do what you think others want you to do, being completely dependent on them.

 If you are motivated by reward, everything you do is to get what you want.

 These two demonstrate extrinsic motivation, which is far less powerful than intrinsic motivation.

-If you motivated by passion and love, You’re going to do what you believe you should whether you receive a reward or not.
+If you are motivated by passion and love, You’re going to do what you believe you should do whether you receive a reward or not.
 You have no fear of failing.
 You are intrinsically motivated.
 You’re willing to do whatever it takes to get the result, even if that means changing your initial mindset, ideas, or strategies.

 You’re no longer tied to a specific outcome but you have conviction and faith that the best outcome will occur.

 Post inspired by Medium article of Benjamin P. Hardy